expra-frankfurt/wise25/_sources/content/poster.md

 - Always perform a test print, even on a smaller scale (e.g., A4 paper), as printed colours often differ from those displayed on a scree

 ## 5. Excursus: Rethinking poster designs with #BetterPoster
-<small>Based on Mike Morrison, PhD, 2019; Morrison, PhD, 2020. </small>
+<small>Based on Morrison, 2019, 2020. </small>

 > A poster that successfully communicates one thing is better than a poster that fails to communicate a thousand things.
-(Mike Morrison, PhD, 2020)
+(Morrison, 2020)

 - #betterposter is a new approach to academic poster design by Mike Morrison
 - aim based on user experience design: posters should tell one clear story immediately